 I had a ton of fun designing a website, a desktop client for playing games, and 2d game editor with plugin system, so I felt excited when I was asked to do another exploration.
 The inspiration came from an awesome idea Charlie Cheever and Jason Riggs had called Scratcher.

 This time, I wanted to make sure the discovery features are first class and obvious in the user experience.
-If you are viewing this for the first time, be sure to check the previous design exploration for context on ghost-player.
+If you are viewing this for the first time, be sure to check the &design-exploration-a-multimedia-network-for-lua-developers-8Mbtnh for context on ghost-player.

 The team made it clear to have a new set of assumptions since some of the requirements have changed.
 Our team wants to make it possible for: